 Continue making payments on the loans until the servicer sends written confirmation that the deferment or forbearance has been approved.
 If the borrower stops making payments before the deferment or forbearance is approved, the loan could go into default.
 Defaulted federal student loans are not eligible for deferments and forbearances.

 Less than full-time but at least half-time (for borrowers who, on the date they signed the promissory note, did not have an outstanding balance on a Federal Family Educational Loan (FFEL) program loan made before July 1, 1987)

-Federal Parent PLUS loan borrowers who are themselves enrolled in college may use this form to obtain a six-month grace period on the Federal Parent PLUS loan after they drop below half-time enrollment (for Federal Parent PLUS loans first disbursed on or after 7/1/2008)
+Parent PLUS Loan borrowers who are themselves enrolled in college may use this form to obtain a six-month grace period on the Parent PLUS Loan after they drop below half-time enrollment (for Parent PLUS Loans first disbursed on or after 7/1/2008)

 Borrower documents eligibility for or receipt of unemployment benefits, or

 Borrower is unemployed or working less than 30 hours per week and diligently seeking full-time employment and registered with a public or private employment agency if one exists within 50 miles of the borrower’s current address

 Borrower must have an outstanding balance on a federal student loan that was first disbursed before 7/1/1993 or had an outstanding balance on at least one federal student loan made before 7/1/1993 when the borrower received a loan first disbursed on or after 7/1/1993 and

 Borrower is unable to secure or maintain employment because borrower is caring for a spouse or dependent who is temporarily totally disabled

 For Parent PLUS Loan borrowers whose loan was first disbursed on or after 7/1/2008:

 While the dependent student is enrolled at least half-time at an eligible school and during the 6-month period after the student graduates or drops below half-time enrollment